Kyziq/food-truck-mapper/README.md

 4. **Run the development environment:**

-   To start the development environment for both frontend and backend, navigate to the project root and run:
+   To start the development environment for both mobile and backend, navigate to the project root and run:

    ```sh
    bun dev
    ```

-   This command uses Turborepo to run the dev scripts in both the frontend and backend workspaces.

 ## Project Structure